JUST FOR GIRLS!

 This area of our site is just for girls!
 We'll get more content up here as we grow but for now you can take part in our latest polls as well as submit reviews to be included in future issues of STRONG.
 We'd also love to hear all about you!
 Maybe you've been working in your community to help others, or you have an awesome hobby or interest you think our readers would like to hear about?
 Perhaps you're a budding author, or you feel really strongly about something and want to talk about it.
 Send us your comments and pictures using the "Contact STRONG" link below!

-Winter's here - tell us all your seasonal favorites in our winter poll, and test your general knowledge inner winter quiz!
+SPRING's here - tell us all your seasonal favorites in our winter poll, and test your general knowledge inner winter quiz!

-This winter's big question:
+Spring's big question:

 Tell us what you think by emailing us at email@example.com and clicking on our poll!